 With the spotlight shining on the city of Wilmington thanks to President-elect and Delaware darling Joe Biden, it’s time you got to know the city better.
 Wilmington has all the makings of a major metropolis with museums, entertainment, and dining, but with all of the country and coastal comfort and charm of Central and Southern Delaware.
-You’ll spend your days in museums, like The Delaware Contemporary, Delaware Art Museum, and Delaware Children’s Museum, and your evenings enjoying fine dining, at restaurants like James Beard nominated Bardea and the recently renovated Green Room, now Le Cavelier, at Hotel DuPont.
+You’ll spend your days in museums, like The Delaware Contemporary, Delaware Art Museum, and Delaware Children’s Museum, and your evenings enjoying fine dining, at restaurants like James Beard nominated Bardea and the recently renovated Green Room, now Le Cavalier, at Hotel DuPont.

 The great ice cream debate

 Ask any local or fellow traveler where the best ice cream can be found in Delaware and you’ll be left with a list longer than the menu at The Ice Cream Store in Rehoboth.
 Vanderwende Farm Creamery, UDairy Creamery, Blue Scoop, Kohr Brothers Frozen Custard, The Frozen Farmer, Hopkins Farm Creamery.
 Just to name a few.
 So, what’s the best way to end the debate of all debates then?
 It’s obvious, drive the state, taste them all, argue over who’s got the best.